 You can check details of your council tax support and housing benefit online by setting up an account at 'My Account' and registering for the housing benefit and council tax support service.
 You will only need to do this once, after that you can login to your benefit details whenever you like.
 Set up an account at My Account

 - How can I check on the progress of a new claim?

 If you have submitted a claim within the last 15 working days, please be patient as it will still be in progress.
 If your claim was submitted more than 15 working days ago and you want to find out what progress is being made please contact us.

 The general rule is that benefit is paid from the Monday following the date on which we receive your application form.
 However, if you hand in your form during the same week (Monday to Sunday) that you move into your property, you will be paid from when you moved in.
 If you receive:

 - job seeker's allowance (income based)

 - employment and support allowance (income related) or

 you can receive benefit from the date you moved in, if you make your claim within one calendar month of moving in.

 Similarly, if you are already resident and become entitled to one of these benefits, you can receive benefit from the Monday following the date that benefit starts, if you make your claim within one calendar month of that date.
 Otherwise, you can ask for your benefit to be backdated for a maximum of one month (3 months if you are a pensioner) before the date that you make your claim.
-For the delay in claiming, you will need to show good cause e.g. that you were severely unwell or submit medical evidence to show that you needed someone to help you with your application, before any backdated benefit will be awarded.
+For the delay in claiming, you will need to show good cause, for example, that you were severely unwell or submit medical evidence to show that you needed someone to help you with your application, before any backdated benefit will be awarded.